This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Cook the veggies, for 3-5 minutes or until well blended and all the flavors are incorporated well.
 Turn OFF heat.

-Add some garam masala, handful of fresh cilantro.
-Serve Baingan Bharta with some tandoori roti, naan, or paratha, GREEN GARLIC CILANTRO CHUTNEY, jaggery and some salad.
-YUM!!!
+Add some garam masala and, handful of fresh cilantro.
+Serve Baingan Bharta with some tandoori roti, naan, or paratha, Green Garlic Chutney, jaggery and some salad.
+Yum!!!

 Use fresh vegetables.
-Please refer to the post discussed earlier – HOW TO PICK EGGPLANT FOR BHARTA.
+Please refer to the post discussed earlier – How to pick eggplant (baingan)?

-Applying some oil to the veggies, helps veggies crisps evenly.
+Apply some oil to the veggies, which helps veggies crisps evenly.
 You can also use cooking spray instead.

-The robust, smoky flavor in Baingan Bharta comes from how well the eggplant is roasted.
+The robust, smoky flavor of Baingan Bharta comes from how well the eggplant is roasted.
 It is important to roast the veggies well in order to achieve a nice robust, smoky flavor bharta.

-Cooking time may vary depending upon the size of the veggies.
+Cooking time may vary depending on the size of the veggies.
 Please use timing as a guideline, different air fryers / ovens, have different temperature settings.
 Adjust the cooking time accordingly.

 Use mustard oil for cooking, adds a nice robust flavor.